bq/botbloq-its/app/api/students/Readme.md

 **Status Codes**:
 200 OK - Action successfully attempted.
 400 Bad Request - The request contains bad syntax.
+403 Forbidden - The student is not activated.
 404 Not Found - Resource not found.

 **Input**: